-Syria: Rebel-held Aleppo still under fire
+Aleppo: UN fears for 100,000 trapped civilians

 US-Russian talks on ending violence

-Lavrov's claim of a halt in hostilities came a day after he met with US Secretary of State John Kerry in Hamburg, Germany, to discuss ways to end the bombing of Aleppo, allow safe passage for those who want to flee the city, and deliver humanitarian aid to its remaining residents.
+Lavrov met Wednesday with US Secretary of State John Kerry in Hamburg, Germany, ahead of a two-day OSCE summit, to discuss ways to end the bombing of Aleppo, allow safe passage for those who want to flee the city, and deliver humanitarian aid to its remaining residents.

-The two met for about 45 minutes Wednesday evening in Hamburg, ahead of a two-day OSCE summit.

 Plans to end the violence include a US-led initiative, floated on December 2, to guarantee safe passage of rebel forces out of the rebel-held eastern part of Aleppo.
 Russian state news agency TASS reported that the Russian government supports the US initiative.